 Recommend day hikes are Southern circuit hike, Northern circuit hike.
 Ridgeline Circuit (long day or overnight hike) Jawbone Peaks return hike and Little Cathedral return hike.

-Dandenong ranges is home to lush rainforest, waterfalls, bubbling creeks, and some of the world’s tallest trees.
+Dandenong ranges are home to lush rainforests, waterfalls, bubbling creeks, and some of the world’s tallest trees.
 With mountains around it, it also gives you that feeling of being far away from the city.

 If you are after some waterfalls day hikes in Melbourne, head to Stevenson falls via Keppel lookout trail, Mason falls, Murrinindi Cascades, Wirrawilla Rainforest Walk, Lake Mountain summit loop, Toorongo, and amphitheater falls, and Snobs Creek falls.

 9. Port Campbell National Park